Hamada702/EasyGamemode/README.md

 ## 📋 General
 **<a href="https://poggit.pmmp.io/p/EasyGamemode"><img src="https://poggit.pmmp.io/shield.api/EasyGamemode"></a>** **<a href="https://poggit.pmmp.io/p/EasyGamemode"><img src="https://poggit.pmmp.io/shield.state/EasyGamemode"></a>** **<a href="https://poggit.pmmp.io/p/EasyGamemode"><img src="https://poggit.pmmp.io/shield.dl.total/EasyGamemode"></a>**

-This plugin is only to make it easier to change the gamemode
+This plugin is only to make it easier to change the gamemode. no need to type long like "/gamemode creative" you just need to use "/gmc" to switch to creative mode

 ## 💬 Commands
 | **Commands** | **Description** |